dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/syntax.md

 By default, `dbt run` executes _all_ of the models in the dependency graph; `dbt seed` creates all seeds, `dbt snapshot` performs every snapshot.
 The `--select` flag is used to specify a subset of nodes to execute.

-To follow [POSIX standards](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html) and make things easier to understand, we recommend CLI users to quote unions/intersections passed to "multi-option" parameters.
+To follow [POSIX standards](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html) and make things easier to understand, we recommend CLI users use quotes when passing arguments to the `--select` or `--exclude` option (including single or multiple space-delimited, or comma-delimited arguments).
 Not using quotes might not work reliably on all operating systems, terminals, and user interfaces.
 For example, `dbt run --select "my_dbt_project_name"` runs all models in your project.

 ### How does selection work?